Blog Page - where I share my NOT AT ALL HUMBLE OPINIONS

 However, many people (myself included) like the Leslie "after the fact" vibrato effect, which Leslie erroneously referred to as Leslie Tremolo, so when the Hammond Company did finally equip its instruments with true vibrato capability, this did not adversely affect Leslie's speaker business, and it was now possible to have both effects if you wanted them.
 Also, Leslie's speakers significantly improved the sound of many competing electronic organs that had either no vibrato at all, or a rather inferior vibrato effect.

-So a much more accurate description might be to state that the sound of a Hammond organ with a Leslie speaker is very widely known, but it is most assuredly not the true or genuine sound of a Hammond organ, B3 or otherwise.
-Eventually after Hammond retired from running his company, they began to incorporate various special smaller Leslie systems in many of their self-contained instruments.
+Therefore, a much more accurate description might be to state that the sound of a Hammond organ with a Leslie speaker is very widely known, but it is most assuredly not the true or genuine sound of a Hammond organ, B3 or otherwise.
+Eventually after Hammond retired from running his enterprise, the Hammond company began to incorporate various special smaller Leslie systems in many of their self-contained instruments.
 The Leslie effect does indeed sound very good.
-It is technically not the true sound of a Hammond organ (or of any other brand either) but it is a nice effect and while I do not see the need of using a Leslie speaker with a Hammond organ that has Hammond's scanner vibrato, I do think it makes a nice addition and if I am playing an instrument that does include a Leslie speaker, I will certainly use it.
+It is technically not the true sound of a Hammond organ (or of any other brand either) but it is a nice effect and while I do not see the need of using a Leslie speaker with a Hammond organ that has Hammond's scanner vibrato, I do think it is a nice addition and if I am playing an instrument that does include a Leslie speaker, I will certainly use it.
 Regarding the use of a Leslie speaker with other makes of electronic organs, I would have to say that it is definitely an improvement over the vibrato that most of these other instruments produce, and this is also true of all of the various Hammond models that do not use the original Hammond scanner vibrato system that John Hanert had developed.
 The sound of Hanert's vibrato system is in my opinion definitely superior to the vibrato that you can obtain with the vibrato systems of most other well known electronic organs that I have encountered, and the only one, again in my opinion, that does not need to be either supplemented by or replaced by a Leslie speaker.

 Attention - folks who play jazz on a Hammond

 Howdy!
 I have a question for some of you.
 Actually 2 questions.
 1. Why do so many of you not use Hammond's pedals and instead play just a "walking bass" with your left hands?
 2. Why do so many of you only [or mostly] play in C and avoid the 11 other keys such as C♯, D, D♯, E, F, F♯, G, G♯, A, A♯, B?
-Sometimes I see some of you using fantastic displays of right hand dexterity, but why are you not using pedals?
+Sometimes I notice some of you using fantastic displays of right hand dexterity, but why are you not using pedals?
 Pedals are one of the main features that separate the organ from all other instruments.
 My suggestion is for you to watch Barbara Dennerlein who does some of the most phenomenal pedal-playing that I have ever seen.
 OK, I'll admit that the stock pedal tones of a B3 or C3, (or a B2 or C2 or even an older CV or a BCV) aren't always the most inspiring pedal bass effects around, but surely you must have heard of the TrekII string bass, right?
 Install that on your B3 or other Hammond and you have no excuse for not using pedals.

 Actually very little about many things, but it's just that I think jazz is supposed to be very varied and creative and it's largely improvising on existing songs, and part of being creative means doing different things.
 If you haven't learned how to play Hammond pedals, now's a great time to begin.
 It's really not all that difficult.
 And if you're stuck in the key of C all the time, try branching out to the next simplest ones such as F with only one ♭ to be concerned with, or G with only one ♯.

 Years ago when I worked in one particular band, our band leader insisted that we must never play more than two songs in the same key in succession during any set, the idea being that even people who have no sense of pitch and know nothing about music other than how to turn on a stereo or stream something off the Internet will still be able to recognize when a number of songs follow each other in the same key.
 And they like variety and in a club; you don't ever want the patrons to be bored by what you are playing.
 And likewise, if you aren't going to play pedals, then you would, I think, be much better off by playing either a piano or a keyboard.
-Certainly moving and setting up a keyboard is infinitely easier than moving a Hammond Organ from one gig location to another, and some keyboards have reasonably good imitations of some of the more popular Hammond sounds.
-(Although so far, no Hammond imitation yet has ever been able to get Hammond's scanner vibrato effect right.)
+Certainly moving and setting up a keyboard is infinitely easier than moving a Hammond Organ from one gig location to another, and some keyboards have reasonably good imitations of the more popular Hammond sounds.
+(Although so far, no Hammond imitation that I have encountered yet has ever been able to get Hammond's scanner vibrato effect right.)

 Anyhow, you jazz players out there, start using those Hammond bass pedals!
 And, once you branch out from playing in C all the time, you'll be amazed at how different keys will influence your improvisations and add a wealth of interest to your playing.